About heterosexuality, homosexuality & bisexuality

 first definition but an ex-gay by the second.

-A person who is attracted to both men and women, was once sexually
+A person who is attracted to both men and women, and was sexually

-active with members of the same sex is considered a bisexual by the
+active with members of the same sex in the past is considered a bisexual by the

 first definition, but an ex-gay by the second.